GonzaloPerez1/broomlib/README/readme_visualization.md

 # `brommlib visualization`

-There are 2 common parameters for broomlib visualizations
+There are 2 common parameters for broomlib visualizations:
 - `figsize`: a numeric tuple.
 This is usefull to adjust the size and proporcion of the image.
 - `style`: a matplotlib style.
 Use `plt.style.available` to find out available styles.